microsoft/vcpkg-docs/vcpkg/get_started/get-started-msbuild.md

 ## 4 - Enable manifest mode

 Navigate to the Project Properties pages of your project.
 Under **Configuration Properties > vcpkg**, set `Use vcpkg manifest` to `Yes`.
-MSBuild will check if this property is set before installing any dependencies from the vcpkg manifest.
+MSBuild checks whether this property is set before installing any dependencies from the vcpkg manifest.

 :::image type="complex" source="../resources/get_started/visual-studio-manifest-msbuild.png" alt-text="Enable manifest mode in project properties":::
     Screenshot of enabling vcpkg manifest mode in Visual Studio Project Properties